How to Find Hidden 401k Fees

 Fees can be "packaged" into your company's retirement plan in a number of ways making it difficult for even the most experienced CFO or HR Director to know exactly what their employees are paying.
 No bills are sent and the fee disclosures can be difficult to find and understand.
 But make no mistake, the fees are there and they take a big bite out of your employee's retirement accounts.

-Top Five Hidden & Confusing Fees in Retirement Plans
+Top Five Hidden Fees in 401(k) Retirement Plans

-The following are common ways service providers (record keepers and/or administrators) "package" fees into retirement plans.
-Those charged with overseeing their company's retirement plan have a fiduciary responsibility to understand the fees their employees pay and determine if they are "fair and reasonable."
+The following are common ways that 401k record keepers "package" fees into retirement plans.
+Those overseeing their company's retirement plan (HR/CFO/Owner/etc.) have a legal fiduciary responsibility to understand the fees their employees pay and determine if they are "fair and reasonable."

 1. Asset Management Charges (AMC)

-Asset Management Charges (AMC), sometimes called Mortality & Expense Fees (M&E), and can go by a few other names. are a percentage of assets taken from plan assets in addition to fund management fees.
-Some service providers do a good job of disclosing these fees, however many do not.
-Since they already hold plan assets, these fees are taken from employee accounts automatically without a bill or invoice.
-AMC's go largely unnoticed by employees and many employers/fiduciaries.
+Asset Management Charges (AMC), sometimes called Mortality & Expense (M&E), are a percentage of assets taken from plan assets in addition to fund management fees.
+Some record keepers do a good job of disclosing these fees, however many do not.
+Since the record keeper already holds your plan's assets, these fees can be taken from employee accounts without a bill or invoice.
+These charges go largely unnoticed by employees and employers/fiduciaries.

 AMC's can be 10X more than the fund management expense and can add up to $150k+ over the career of an average employee.*